 Outside of clinical practice, there are also opportunities within public administration, education, research, marketing, and sales.

 According to U.S. News Best Jobs of 2022, this is the top-rated area for dental hygienist job satisfaction.
 Alternative work schedules, including part-time, tend to be much easier to maintain.
 Many hygienists only work a few days each week.
 This alone shows that dental hygiene can be a very positive career choice for those with families.

-- The chance to help others—You could be responsible for front-line dental care, not only be cleaning teeth but also delivering important care and education that can contribute to your patients' improved health.
+- The chance to help others—You could be responsible for front-line dental care, not only cleaning teeth but also delivering important care and education that can contribute to your patients' improved health.
 RDHs need to assess for issues that may not even seem related to dental care.
 Mild cognitive impairment, diabetes, airway issues, and nutrition are all important issues you may have to assess and discuss with patients.

 Many work on a contract basis, allowing them to spend time in a variety of offices.
 If you choose this route, you could be working with a wide range of other health and dental professionals, as well as patients.

 - Contracting benefits—As a contractor, you could enjoy the opportunity to choose which clients you take on, what days you work, and more.
 You could also negotiate items such as whether your pay structure is hourly, daily, or based on commission.

 You're already interested in the dental health field.
 And now you're armed with the information you need to confidently start the process of training.
 Get started now by finding the dental hygiene schools near you!